Charts let you see table data in a visual manner.

 - Create business recommendations based on business intelligence.

 Currently BrightWork includes only one business rule: ‘Request Default Values’.
-The configuration process for this rule is an exception to the recommended configuration process noted above; editing this rule directly in the managed BrightWork 365 solution is a necessary part of the installation process.
+The customization process for this rule is an exception to the recommended configuration process noted above; editing this rule directly in the managed BrightWork 365 solution is a necessary part of the installation process.

 For more information see this Microsoft Business Rules article.